sdam-au/PIA/README.md

 ---

 ## Purpose
-This repository serves as a supplementary material for the article "Is There a Theory of Pain in Corpus Hippocraticum?
-A Distributional Semantic Analysis", currently under review (March 2021).
+This repository serves as a supplementary material for the article "Pain and the Body in Corpus Hippocraticum: A Distributional Semantic Analysis", currently under review (May 2021).
 It contains scripts, data and figures.
 The scripts are in Python 3 programming language and have a form of Jupyter notebooks.
 All our analyses aim at being fully reproducible and we invite other scholars to reuse our code and data for their analyses.

 ---
 ## Authors